 London Underground Tube Stations which is known as Tube by 12 lines.
 Along the DLR (Docklands Light Railway) while interconnecting with the local train network.
-After over 170 years when the Thames Tunnel opened by Sir Marc Brunel in 1843, the network serves over five million people per day via 270 stations.
+After over 170 years since the Thames Tunnel opened by Sir Marc Brunel in 1843, the network serves over five million people per day via 270 stations.

 Which Tube lines are 24 hours?